pierrepo/mdner/README.md

 At the end of the code execution, the best NER model will be evaluated on the validation set.
 The model will be located in the `results/models` directory.
 In this example, the model will be in `results/models/my_model`.

+Here, the training phase took about hours with the use of GPU.

 ### Results

 From the original and paraphrased texts obtained with the mBART model, we have trained two NER model based on the Transformers "*BioMed-RoBERTa-base*" and we evaluated the models on the validation set as shown in Table 1.
 The models were obtained on the seed 7522 and 10 replicates were generated for each of the 2 models.
 These replicates took more than 20 hours to run.
 The results obtained are available in the file `results/outputs/results.csv` and the bash script `scripts/build` is used to create the different models :

 ```bash